Brazenbowtie/Brazenbowtie/README.md

 Hi, I’m @Brazenbowtie

-I’m currently working HTML/CSS/Javascript, Node.js, Go, and Java
+I’m currently working with HTML/CSS/Javascript, and learning all the tools that go with them!

 nardcm@gmail.com